A unified approach to time consistency of dynamic risk measures and dynamic performance measures in discrete time: Time consistency and update rules

-for a fixed $\alpha\in (0,1)$ would achieve this goal.
+for a fixed $\varepsilon\in (0,1)$ would achieve this goal.
 Note that `discounting' proposed here has nothing to do with the ordinary discounting, as we act on discounted values already. \end{remark} } Next, we define several particular classes of update rules, suited for our needs. \begin{definition} Let $\mu$ be an update rule.
-We will say that $\mu$ is: \begin{enumerate}[1)] \item {{\it $X$-invariant}, if $\mu_{t,s}(m,X)=\mu_{t,s}(m,0)$;} \item {\it $sX$-invariant}, if there exists a family $\{\mu_{t}\}_{t\in\bT}$ of maps $\mu_{t}:\bar{L}^{0}\to\bar{L}^{0}_{t}$, such that $\mu_{t,s}(m,X)=\mu_{t}(m)$; \item {\it Projective}, if it is $sX$-invariant and $\mu_{t}(m_{t})=m_{t}$; \end{enumerate} for any $s,t\in\bT$, $s>t$, $X\in\cX$, $m\in\bar{L}^{0}_{s}$ and $m_{t}\in\bar{L}^{0}_{t}$. \end{definition} { Examples of update rules satisfying 1) and 3) are given by \eqref{eq:ur:exp3} and \eqref{eq:ur:exp}, respectively.
-The update rule, which satisfies 2), but not 3) can be constructed by substituting $\alpha^{t-s}$ with a constant in \eqref{eq:ur:exp3}.
-Generally speaking update rules for stochastic processes will not satisfy 1) as the information about the process in the time interval $(t,s)$ will affect $\mu_{t,s}$; see Subsection~\ref{S:semi.weak} for details. } \begin{remark} If an update rule $\mu$ is $sX$-invariant, then it is enough to consider only the corresponding family $\{\mu_{t}\}_{t\in\bT}$.
-Hence, with slight abuse of notation we will write $\mu=\{\mu_{t}\}_{t\in\bT}$ and call it an update rule as well. \end{remark}
+We say that $\mu$ is: \begin{enumerate}[1)] \item {{\it $X$-invariant}, if $\mu_{t,s}(m,X)=\mu_{t,s}(m,0)$;} \item {\it $sX$-invariant}, if there exists a family $\{\mu_{t}\}_{t\in\bT}$ of maps $\mu_{t}:\bar{L}^{0}\to\bar{L}^{0}_{t}$, such that $\mu_{t,s}(m,X)=\mu_{t}(m)$; \item {\it Projective}, if it is $sX$-invariant and $\mu_{t}(m_{t})=m_{t}$; \end{enumerate} for any $s,t\in\bT$, $s>t$, $X\in\cX$, $m\in\bar{L}^{0}_{s}$ and $m_{t}\in\bar{L}^{0}_{t}$. \end{definition} Examples of update rules satisfying 1) and 3) are given by \eqref{eq:ur:exp3} and \eqref{eq:ur:exp}, respectively.
+The update rule, which satisfies 2), but not 3) can be constructed by substituting $\varepsilon^{t-s}$ with a constant in \eqref{eq:ur:exp3}.
+Generally speaking update rules for stochastic processes will not satisfy 1) as the information about the process on the time interval $(t,s)$ will affect $\mu_{t,s}$; see Subsection~\ref{S:semi.weak} for details.

+\begin{remark} If an update rule $\mu$ is $sX$-invariant, then it is enough to consider only the corresponding family $\{\mu_{t}\}_{t\in\bT}$.
+Hence, with slight abuse of notation we will write $\mu=\{\mu_{t}\}_{t\in\bT}$, and call it an update rule as well. \end{remark}

 We are now ready to introduce the general definition of time consistency.